 If you are considering medical weight loss or tubal legation reversal and have questions regarding getting pregnant after your bariatric surgery or if you have experienced pregnancy and are interested in finding out how long you must wait until you can have weight-loss surgery, you are in the right place!
 These are questions we hear all the time, and we understand the need for answers to these questions.
 We have compiled a list of our most frequently asked questions regarding bariatric surgery and pregnancy.

 1. Should I Get Bariatric Surgery Before or After Pregnancy?

 The answer to this question will vary by the patient because it depends upon their BMI and overall health.
-Pregnancy in severely obese women is considered high risk and complications such as hypertension, the development of preeclampsia, gestational diabetes, complications during labor and delivery, etc. may be experienced.
+High-weight women have a higher risk of experiencing complications during pregnancy, such as hypertension, developing preeclampsia, gestational diabetes, and difficulties during labor and delivery.

-- Decreases risks that you will experience obesity-related complications such as high blood pressure, preeclampsia, gestational diabetes, labor and delivery complications, abnormal gestational infant size, stillbirth, etc.;
+- Decreases risks that you will experience obesity-related complications such as high blood pressure, preeclampsia, gestational diabetes, labor and delivery complications, abnormal gestational infant size, and stillbirth.

 - Reduction of pre-existing obesity-related health issues will prevent additional problems during pregnancy.

 3. What are the Drawbacks of Pregnancy after Bariatric Surgery?

 No matter what stage a woman is at in her weight loss journey after bariatric surgery, a pregnancy may throw an emotional curveball in her direction.
 She may be 18 months post-surgery and have met her target weight.
 She’s eating healthy and exercising, finally feeling great about herself, and fitting into clothes she could never wear before.
 She may become anxious that she will lose all the progress she just made and will become a higher weight again.